mina-roohnavazfar/Capstone-Project/README.md

 The dataset comprises 17 columns and 17379 records, providing valuable information for analysis.
 Among the columns, we have independent variables such as 'dteday', 'season', 'yr', 'mnth', 'hr', 'holiday', 'weekday', 'workingday', 'weathersit', 'temp', 'atemp', 'hum', and 'windspeed'.
 Additionally, there are three target variables: 'cnt', 'casual', and 'registered'.
 The 'cnt' variable represents the total sum of bike rentals for both 'casual' and 'registered' users.

 To model the dataset, we adopt two distinct approaches.
-The first approach treats 'cnt' as the target variable and endeavors to predict its value based on the other independent variables.
+The first approach treats total rentals ('cnt') as the target variable and endeavors to predict its value based on the other independent variables.
 Here, 'cnt' serves as the comprehensive outcome we aim to forecast.

-Alternatively, the second approach involves developing two separate models, each associated with 'casual' and 'registered' users.
-We then aggregate the predictions from these models to compute the 'cnt' variable.
+Alternatively, the second approach involves developing two separate models, each associated with casual rentals ('casual') and registered rentals ('registered').
+We then aggregate the predictions from these models to compute the total rentals.
 This method grants us deeper insights into the dataset, allowing us to comprehend the respective contributions of 'casual' and 'registered' users to the overall 'cnt' variable.

 The solution we propose benefits multiple stakeholders.
 Urban planners and policymakers can optimize bike-sharing resources, addressing traffic congestion and promoting eco-friendly transport.
 Bike-sharing operators can enhance user experience by ensuring bike availability during peak times.
 Commuters and tourists enjoy improved convenience and access to transportation.
 Overall, the project aligns with the interests of city planners, bike-sharing providers, and the community at large.